Redmi 12C

-The Redmi 12C is an Android-based smartphone as part of the Redmi series, a sub-brand of Xiaomi Inc. with the same name.
-It was announced on December 31, 2022.
+The Redmi 12C is an Android-based smartphone as part of the Redmi series, a sub-brand that was manufactued and designed by Xiaomi Inc. with the same name.
+It was announced on December 31, 2022 and served as a predecessor of the Redmi 13C.

 On February 21, 2023, the Poco C55 was introduced in India, which differs from the Redmi 12C in the design of the back panel.